-Sneezing with no hands won’t just embarrass your parents, it’ll likely shoot germs over 10 feet to other surfaces, where they can live for weeks until someone comes in contact with them.
-It makes you rethink grabbing that subway rail or grabbing magazines in a waiting room.
+Sneezing or coughing with no hands won’t just embarrass your parents, it’ll likely shoot germs over 10 feet to other surfaces, where they can live for weeks until someone comes in contact with them.
+It makes you rethink touching those elevator buttons or picking up magazines in a waiting room.
 Be sure to have some antibacterial wipes handy.

 Using your hands—Your evolutionary germ-catcher

-While this is a good way to keep germs from spraying all over the place, it’s almost counterproductive if you don’t scrub your hands clean afterwards.
-Sneezing in your hands is a good way to spread germs to your computer, phone, doorknobs—or someone else if you shake their hand.
+Although this is a good way to keep germs from spraying all over the place, it’s almost counterproductive if you don’t scrub your hands clean afterwards.
+Sneezing or coughing in your hands is a good way to spread germs to your computer, phone, doorknobs—or someone else if you shake their hand.